YadneshBapat/Project_NSW-road-crash-analysis/README.md

 ## Dataset structure:
 <p align="justify">
-The dataset used in this project is organized into a relational database schema designed to capture detailed information about road crashes and the associated traffic units involved in each incident.  </p> <br>
+The dataset used in this project is organised into a relational database schema designed to capture detailed information about road crashes and the associated traffic units involved in each incident.  </p> <br>
 - DESCRIPTION ABOUT THIS DATASET. <br> <br>

 <img width="344" alt="erd diagram" src="https://github.com/user-attachments/assets/b2ce363e-61f2-4415-bfa6-7eb6cdf77c71" />